ArbiterGames/documentation/source/index.md

 ## RESTful

-The Arbiter API follows RESTful patterns, returns consistent JSON structures in every response, and relies on built in HTTP features.
+The Arbiter API follows RESTful patterns, returns consistent JSON structures in every response, and relies on built-in HTTP features.
 As long as you are familiar with the standard HTTP features, the API should behave straight forward.

 ## HTTP Status Codes